 Salome Meparishvili opened the meeting and presented representatives of the MDF and the meeting objectives.

-She introduced SP and discussed in detail all the rehabilitation works planned under the SP.
+Mariam Gvazava presented the information on the MDF and meeting objectives.
+She introduced the SP and discussed in details all the rehabilitation works planned under the SP.
+Giorgi Pekhmashvili discussed the technical details of the SP.

-Salome Meparishvili explained that according to the Environmental Assessment Code of Georgia, the SP does not require the Environmental Decision from the Ministry of Environmental Protection and Agriculture (MEPA).
-She also noted that, to ensure the SP's environmental and social safety, MDF is responsible for following the World Bank (WB) safeguard policies.
+In the beginning, Salome Meparishvili explained that according to the Environmental Assessment Code of Georgia, the SP does not require the Environmental Decision from the Ministry of Environmental Protection and Agriculture (MEPA).
+However, to ensure the SP's environmental and social safety, MDF is responsible for following the World Bank (WB) safeguard policies.
 Therefore, she presented the WB's social and environmental screening procedures and presented the Environmental and Social Management Plan (ESMP) elaborated for this SP.